simonwittber/surrogates/README.md

     someFloatValue = floatProperty.Get();

 You can also access Action methods:

     var myAction = SurrogateRegister.GetSurrogateAction(target, methodName);
     myAction.Invoke();

+The first time this code runs, it will use reflection, but will register the property in the Surrogate Register.
+After you exit play mode, code will be generated in Xyzzy.Surrogates.dll which eliminates the reflection code, leaving you with an object that uses native code to access the property.

-You can also use Surrogates to magically create batched Update methods.
+You can also use Surrogates to create batched Update methods, instead of per instance Update methods.

     public class AnUpdateBatchedComponent : SystemBehaviour<AnUpdateBatchedComponent>
     {